-The First Judicial District’s Veterans Treatment Court (VTC) was created in April 2014, and serves Jefferson and Gilpin counties.
-Designed to provide an alternative to incarceration for U.S. military veterans with trauma spectrum disorders, these problem-solving courts have proven to be very successful across the country.
+The First Judicial District’s Veterans Treatment Court (VTC) was designed to provide an alternative to incarceration for U.S. military veterans with trauma spectrum disorders.
 The goal is to identify and treat underlying substance abuse and/or mental health issues that have contributed to the veteran’s involvement in the justice system.
 The primary feature of VTC is the treatment component which addresses PTSD, other mental health issues, substance abuse and traumatic brain injury related to their military services.
 The goal is to balance the needs of the veteran with public safety.

 The Department of Veterans Affairs is a major component of the VTC and provides a Veterans Services Officer (VSO) who helps connect veterans with critical services.
 The Veterans Justice Outreach Program (VJO) provides assessment, case management, and treatment to help ensure success for veterans who are accepted into the program.